robert-hh/micropython/docs/mimxrt/tutorial/intro.rst

 At the moment the MicroPython web site does not offer pre-built packages.
 So you have to build the firmware from the sources, as detailed in the README.md files of MicroPyton.
-The make procedure for the respecitive board will create the firmware.bin or firmware.hex file.
+The make procedure for the respective board will create the firmware.bin or firmware.hex file.

 Once firmware versions are provided by MicroPyhgton, you can download the